EnterTheVoid-x86/EnterTheVoid-x86/README.md

 - Heya, I’m @EnterTheVoid-x86.
 - I code scripts and tools in various programming languages.
-- I’m currently learning rust.
+- I’m currently working on the LUMEN package manager.
 - Programmer, Music Maker, ~~dumbass~~
 - Straight
 - You can reach me with my email: vansamssecret@gmail.com